 Although in the story we encounter seriously strange events, these occurrences, namely the wind, the tongues of fire, and the different languages are all better understood if we think of their special religious significance and meaning.

 The Bible – and I should add that this works in both the Greek and the Hebrew – uses the same word for the wind and breath it does for the Spirit.
-The wind then tells us that this is the metaphor for Spirit, the presence of God.
+The wind then tells us that this is a standard metaphor for Spirit, the presence of God.
 The other metaphor, fire, is another code for the presence of God.
 Remember God speaking through the burning bush, remember the pillar of fire guiding through the wilderness, and remember God igniting the wet wood for Elijah.

-I am sure the Acts version part referring to speaking in tongues is also intended to have an underlying meaning.
+For me the Acts version part referring to speaking in tongues is also intended to have an underlying meaning.

 Those of you who have travelled will know that different languages can be something of a mixed blessing.
 In foreign lands, on hearing your own language spoken, there is relief – and on hearing an unfamiliar tongue, there can be confusion and a feeling of somehow being excluded.
 The Bible writers agree.
 Remember the Old Testament story of the tower of Babel which presents the mixture of languages as a total breakdown in communication, but here with the story of Pentecost, the variety of languages are the setting for total communication.